 Then we notice that Jesus was quite happy to live as a human being, but he did not seem to manage life as a prayerless human being.
 Sometimes he stayed up late to pray.
 Sometimes he got up early.
 Sometimes his disciples just caught him praying.
 Ministry decisions?
 He prayed.
 Healing?
 Ditto.
 Feeding thousands?
 Ditto ditto.
 Personal crises?
 In the desert, in the garden, didn’t matter.
 He called on God.
 He called on God until he was satisfied.
 You would say there was something of a pattern there.

 Perhaps you are too busy?

 I refuse to believe anyone is too busy to pray.
 To my way of thinking, the busiest people most of us ever meet are parents with young children.
-Babies poop, cry, need comfort, get hungry, get mad and never hesitate to alert the authorities with a live-stream of loud requests.
+Babies poop, cry, need comfort, get hungry, get mad and never hesitate to get in touch.
 They tend not to be all that patient either.
 Parents of such creatures, especially when not helped by others, are busier than a general fighting a war.
 Show me a young mum doing most of the caring of two small children and I will show you a sleep-deprived zombie who is too busy to finish a sentence, let alone a meal, and for whom a bathroom break is a triumph of battlefield planning.

 And yet she has time to pray.
-When the kid is sleeping, or undergoing air-to-air milk refuelling, or being wheeled up and down a corridor in the pit of night, she has time to reach out to God.
+When the kid is sleeping, or plugged onto her breast, or being wheeled up and down a corridor in the pit of night, she has time to reach out to God.
 Her prayers may not be coherent, but that doesn’t matter.
 Coherence can be overdone.
 She’s slurping an energy-drink at the spiritual ringside, ready for another round.